Fiat 124 Sport Coupé: Third series (Type 124 CC: 1972–1975)

-The CC Coupe arrived in 1973 with new front styling and a revised squarer rear tail with a new deeper trunklid.
+The third series 124 Coupé (type CC) arrived in 1973 with new front styling and a revised squarer rear tail with a new deeper trunklid.
 Taillights also changed to a now vertical arrangement and side rear windows were revised.

 The CC started with a small batch fitted with the 1608 cc engine, soon changing to a revised 1592 cc engine (slightly shorter stroke at 79,2 mm to create a "sub-1600" engine to fit the lower tax bracket in Italy) and an enlarged 84 mm bore creating an engine of 1756 cc.
 The 1592 cc and 1756 cc (sourced from the new Fiat 132, introduced in 1972) both made use of a single carburetor again (the Weber 34 DMS).
-In spite of this change the 1756 cc was the most powerful engine produced with 88 kW and a top speed of 185 km/h.
+In spite of this change the 1756 cc was the most powerful engine produced with 118 PS and a top speed of 185 km/h.

+In the United States, tightening emissions regulations meant less power: the 1592-cc engine produced 87 hp, while the larger 1800 which replaced it for the 1974 model year had 92.5 hp at 5,500 rpm on tap.
+This engine also suffered severe drivability problems thanks to the emissions hardware.
+For 1974, the US model was also saddled with very large and heavy safety bumpers, increasing weight by 100 lb over the 1973.
+The 1974 US-market 124 Sport Coupé weighed 2356 lb, while overall length was up to 169.8 in.

 The CC's revised interior featured a new dashboard incorporating a lower panel on the passenger side, an alloy fascia in front of the driver and seats covered completely in cloth.
 There was a new vinyl-covered steering wheel rim with anodised silver spokes.
 The optional but not uncommon Cromodora wheels now had a revised design with no chrome centre hubcap, instead having exposed wheelnuts.
 These were of an 8 slot design, the earlier wheels used coming in 6 slot configuration (an 8-slot design was also current but not original to the 124 range).